kmalakoff/react-native-event/README.md

 ## react-native-event

-React context for subscribing to all react native or DOM user interaction events in react universal (react-dom, react-native, react-native-web) applications.
+React context for subscribing to all react native interaction events.

-### Example 1 - Native
+### Example 1

 ```jsx
 import React from 'react';